google/CFU-Playground/docs/source/step-by-step.rst

 After you have read the :doc:`overview <overview>` of the CFU Playground components and :doc:`set up <setup-guide>` your CFU-Playground, it's time to accelerate a model.
-This tutorial will walk through the steps for building a basic CFU in your choice of nMigen or Verilog.
+This tutorial will walk through the steps for building a basic CFU in your choice of Amaranth or Verilog.

 -------------------------
 Step 1: Make Your Project